25,048 Shares in Apple Inc. (NASDAQ:AAPL) Purchased by Regency Capital Management Inc. DE

-Regency Capital Management Inc. DE bought a new position in Apple Inc. (NASDAQ:AAPL) in the first quarter, HoldingsChannel reports.
-The fund bought 25,048 shares of the iPhone maker’s stock, valued at approximately $3,060,000.
-Apple makes up about 3.2% of Regency Capital Management Inc. DE’s portfolio, making the stock its 5th largest position.
+Regency Capital Management Inc. DE purchased a new position in Apple Inc. (NASDAQ:AAPL) during the first quarter, HoldingsChannel reports.
+The firm purchased 25,048 shares of the iPhone maker’s stock, valued at approximately $3,060,000.
+Apple accounts for approximately 3.2% of Regency Capital Management Inc. DE’s portfolio, making the stock its 5th biggest holding.

 A number of other large investors have also modified their holdings of the business.
 EMC Capital Management purchased a new stake in shares of Apple during the 4th quarter valued at about $80,000.
 Pinz Capital Management LP purchased a new stake in shares of Apple during the 1st quarter valued at about $72,000.
 Geo Capital Gestora de Recursos Ltd increased its position in shares of Apple by 135.6% during the 1st quarter.
 Geo Capital Gestora de Recursos Ltd now owns 655 shares of the iPhone maker’s stock valued at $80,000 after purchasing an additional 377 shares during the last quarter.
-Hoese & Co LLP purchased a new stake in shares of Apple during the 4th quarter valued at about $106,000.
+Hoese & Co LLP purchased a new stake in Apple in the 4th quarter worth approximately $106,000.
 Finally, Park Capital Group purchased a new stake in Apple in the 4th quarter worth approximately $127,000.
 56.20% of the stock is owned by institutional investors and hedge funds.

 Apple stock opened at $144.98 on Thursday.
 The company has a debt-to-equity ratio of 1.57, a current ratio of 1.14 and a quick ratio of 1.09.
 Apple Inc. has a 52 week low of $93.71 and a 52 week high of $150.00.
 The firm has a market capitalization of $2.42 trillion, a P/E ratio of 32.54, a price-to-earnings-growth ratio of 2.27 and a beta of 1.21.
 The business’s 50-day moving average price is $135.27.